 Table of Contents

-Day 0- Flight to Dublin, Ireland
+Day 0- Fly to Dublin, Ireland

-Day 1- Dublin, Ireland
+Day 1- Dublin, Ireland to Wales

 - One item on our bucket list was to stay in a castle, so we stayed at Clontarf Castle Hotel, which was everything we imagined!